smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 # Touch Input
 Navigation applications have support for touch events, including both single and multitouch events.
 This includes interactions such as panning and pinch.
-A developer may use the included @![iOS]`SDLTouchManager`!@ @![android,javaSE,javaEE]`Insert Property`!@ class, or yourself by listening to the @![iOS]`SDLDidReceiveTouchEventNotification`!@ @![android,javaSE,javaEE]`InsertNotificationProperty/Listener`!@ notification.
+A developer may use the included @![iOS]`SDLTouchManager`!@ @![android]`TODO android does not use touch manager so add proper information here`!@ class, or yourself by listening to the @![iOS]`SDLDidReceiveTouchEventNotification`!@ @![android]`TODO Add proper detail here for the event listener`!@ notification.

 @![android, javaSE, javaEE]
-`// TODO - See above and add inLINE android tags to align the section.
+`// TODO - See indx.md for example and add inLINE android tags to align the section.` !@
-!@

 !!!
 NOTE
 You must have a valid and approved `appId` in order to receive touch events.
 !!!

+@![iOS]
 ### Using SDLTouchManager
 `SDLTouchManager` has multiple callbacks that will ease the implementation of touch events.
 You can register for callbacks through the stream manager:
+!@

+@![iOS]
 ##### Objective-C
 ```objc
 self.sdlManager.streamManager.touchManager.touchEventDelegate = self